 East Ridge High School

-> - East Ridge High School's student population of 470 students has declined by 29% over five school years.
+East Ridge High School's student population of 487 students has stayed relatively flat over five school years.

-> |Grades Offered||Grades 9-12|
+|Grades Offered||Grades 9-12|

 |Total Students||487 students|

 East Ridge High School is ranked within the bottom 50% of all 1,263 schools in Kentucky (based off of combined math and reading proficiency testing data) for the 2018-19 school year.